By: Karen J. Greenberg

 Biden administration officials share some of these fears.
 CIA Director William Burns has highlighted the challenges posed by America’s diminished capacity to collect intelligence in the country.
 Ultimately, as National Security Adviser Jake Sullivan bluntly put it, the Biden administration “can’t make any guarantees about what will happen inside the country.
 No one can”.

-But such hard-power tactics alone will not stabilise Afghanistan, let alone put it on the path toward long-term peace and prosperity.
+But such hard-power tactics alone will not stabilize Afghanistan, let alone put it on the path toward long-term peace and prosperity.
 For that, soft-power solutions are also essential.

 Even as US and NATO troops leave, the United Nations is maintaining its presence in Afghanistan to deliver aid.
 So, reportedly, are more than 160 humanitarian agencies.
 Last week, the US State Department pledged $266 million in new assistance to help its humanitarian partners in the country deliver support to those in need, including millions who are internally displaced.